Spider Storage Engine Core Concepts

 **ES Additional Behavior (ODBC)**

-An ODBC connection string is used by Spider (an ODBC variation) in Enterprise Server to create connections.
+ODBC connection strings are used by Spider in Enterprise Server to create connections via ODBC drivers.

 The source of the ODBC connection string could be: